nicm42/100-days-of-code-v2/log3.md

 **Day 94: 16th July 2021**
 I was going to start a project today, but then it was hot.
 And I remembered I had a load of things bookmarked to read that I just hadn't got to this week, so I worked through those.
 And watched Kevin Powell's latest video on scroll-timeline, which is very cool - so much less code than an Intersection Observer.
 The only trouble with it is waiting until it's actually released.

+**Day 95: 17th July 2021**
+Today I did bits of tutorials on PHP.
+It was hard because it was hot and I kept finding tutorials that assumed you knew nothing and therefore having to skip bits.
+I realised in the end that it doesn't have to be all YouTube videos.
+I could get a lot of the basics from reading things, because a lot of it is like JavaScript.